Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Setup and optimal control ansatz

-Yet another way to enter the dipolar exchange regime, without fine-tuning fields and independent of the lattice distance, is to make use of two, directly dipole coupled, Rydberg states $\ket{r}$ and $\ket{r'}$, as we do in this paper.
-Then the most resonant transition channel is $\ket{r r'} \leftrightarrow \ket{r' r}$, with $\Delta_F=0$ by construction, leading to the exchange interaction with Hamiltonian~\cite{Barredo2015}
+In this paper, we use yet another way to enter the dipolar exchange regime, without fine-tuning fields and independent of the lattice distance, by making use of two distinct, directly dipole coupled, Rydberg states $\ket{r}$ and $\ket{r'}$.
+Then the most resonant transition channel is $\ket{r r'} \leftrightarrow \ket{r' r}$, with $\Delta_F=0$ by construction, leading (in first order) to the exchange interaction with Hamiltonian~\cite{Barredo2015}

-exchanging coherently the two Rydberg states $\ket{r}$ and $\ket{r'}$ between two atoms, as illustrated in Fig.~\ref{fig:fig1_schemes}(a).
-Note that the Rydberg interaction coefficient $C_3$ depends on the chosen Rydberg states $\ket{r}$ and $\ket{r'}$ and increases strongly with their principal quantum number as $C_3 \propto n^4$.
+which coherently exchanges the two Rydberg states $\ket{r}$ and $\ket{r'}$ between two atoms, as illustrated in Fig.~\ref{fig:fig1_schemes}(c).

+The Rydberg interaction coefficient $C_3$ depends on the chosen Rydberg states $\ket{r}$ and $\ket{r'}$ and increases strongly with their principal quantum number as $C_3 \propto n^4$.
+Note that the diagonal vdW interactions among the Rydberg states would appear as second-order terms in Eq.~\ref{eq:h_exchange}.
+In the first part of this paper, we assume an idealized setting and ignore these interactions.
+We then analyze their effect in detail in Sec.~\ref{sec:vdw}.

 To drive transitions between atomic states, we consider a set of distinct lasers and microwaves that globally illuminate the atoms to reduce experimental requirements.
-In particular, we examine the two distinct coupling schemes shown in Fig.~\ref{fig:fig1_schemes}(a) that, by necessity, allow to transfer the population from the qubit subspace to the two distinct Rydberg states: \begin{itemize} \item \textit{Scheme A}: directly couples both qubit states to the Rydberg states: $\ket{0}$ with $\ket{r'}$, and $\ket{1}$ with $\ket{r}$
+In particular, we examine the two distinct coupling schemes shown in Fig.~\ref{fig:fig1_schemes}(a) that, by necessity, allow population transfer from the qubit subspace to the two distinct Rydberg states.
+Driving scheme A directly couples both qubit states to the Rydberg states: $\ket{0}$ with $\ket{r'}$, and $\ket{1}$ with $\ket{r}$

+While scheme B is theoretically more complex than scheme A, it is often more easily realizable in existing experiments.
+This is because scheme A relies on multi-step transitions that require explicitly addressing intermediate states in practice.
+In contrast, scheme B utilizes $\ket{0} \leftrightarrow \ket{1}$ and $\ket{1} \leftrightarrow \ket{r}$ drives that are already standard for single-qubit and CZ gates, meaning the implementation can be completed by adding just a single microwave source for the $\ket{r} \leftrightarrow \ket{r'}$ transition.

-\end{itemize} The driving Hamiltonians, Eq.~\eqref{eq:drive_hamiltonianA} and Eq.~\eqref{eq:drive_hamiltonianB}, are written in the corresponding rotating frames. $\Omega^{ab}(t)$ denotes the time-dependent Rabi frequency of a laser/microwave that couples the atomic states $\ket{a}$ and $\ket{b}$, and $\phi^{ab}(t)$ denotes its time dependent phase, and we only consider resonant driving (i.e. zero detuning).
-The full system Hamiltonian is then the combination of $H_{\rm drive}$ (for the chosen scheme) and the exchange interaction $H_{\rm exchange}$:
+The driving Hamiltonians, Eq.~\eqref{eq:drive_hamiltonianA} and Eq.~\eqref{eq:drive_hamiltonianB}, are written in the corresponding rotating frames. $\Omega^{ab}(t)$ denotes the time-dependent Rabi frequency of a laser/microwave that couples the atomic states $\ket{a}$ and $\ket{b}$, $\phi^{ab}(t)$ denotes its time-dependent phase, and we only consider resonant driving (i.e. zero detuning).
+The idealized system Hamiltonian (excluding detrimental vdW interactions) is then the combination of $H_{\rm drive}$ and the exchange interaction $H_{\rm exchange}$: